I can’t believe I never had heard of this town. It sounds amazing.

 Once upon a time, a couple named Hezo and Ida, from a West Flanders town called Wervik or Wervicq, had three beautiful daughters named Helwigis, Jutta, and Giselindis.
 These three girls were walking in the forest when they were accosted by three foresters bent on rape, and not picky about whether they killed them in the process.
 The girls begged to be allowed to pray, and the amused gang let them.
 They prayed to Our Lady to die rather than be raped, and instantly the ground collapsed underneath them and buried them completely.
 The foresters were terrified and reported themselves to the authorities.
 They ended up becoming extremely penitent monks.

-So Countess Adela had the girls’ bodies buried in a church she built in 1057, out in the forest by the earth collapse area.
+So Countess Adela had the girls’ bodies buried in a church she built in 1057, out in the forest near the earth collapse area.
+(The church stayed standing during medieval times, but no longer exists.)
 It was dedicated to Mary the Thrice Holy Virgin.
 She also founded an abbey nearby which was called Meyssen, Meessen, or Messines, which was supposed to mean “daughter” in Flemish.
 The new Benedictine convent started out with thirty nuns of noble birth, and twelve experienced canonesses (I guess to keep an eye on the thirty nuns).
 The convent and church became the center of a little town, and the shrine was famous for healings.

 Countess Adela retired there after her husband’s death, and one night she saw an apparition of the Virgin Mary herself.
 Countess Adela possessed a splinter of the True Cross (showing that she had some kind of Byzantine diplomatic connections, or that she’d made off with her husband’s relic).
 Mary ordered her not to keep this relic to herself and the nuns, but to let all the faithful come see it.
 In the morning, the countess thought this was just a dream and ignored it, but she dreamed it twice more.
 The third time, Mary told her that she would receive a sign that it was a true command from God.
 In the morning, she would see a red thread running up to the altar of the church.
 She was to pick up this cord, wind it around her hand, and follow it with her reliquary wherever it went, until it ran out.
 That would be the route of the True Cross procession.